 The Fund invests in the universe of Mexican securities market.
-Investing in Mexican securities presents political, regulatory and economic risks in some ways similar to those that face a re-emerging country and a developing county; and different in kind and degree from the risks presented by investing in the U.S. financial markets or any other fairly comparable emerging country in the Latin American region, pertaining to the emerging market risk.
+Investing in Mexican securities presents political, regulatory and economic risks in some ways similar to those that face a re-emerging country and a developing country; and different in kind and degree from the risks presented by investing in the U.S. financial markets or any other fairly comparable emerging country in the Latin American region, pertaining to the emerging market risk.
 Some of these risks may include devaluation and/or appreciation of the exchange rate of the Mexican Peso, greater market price volatility, substantially less liquidity, controls on foreign investment, and limitations on repatriation of invested capital.
 Unlike U.S. issuers which are required to comply GAAP accounting policy standards, Mexican issuers comply with mandatory regulation to IFR's accounting standards and policies.
 Additional risks of investing in foreign securities are detailed below.

 Market Illiquidity, Volatility.
 Although one of the largest in Latin America by market capitalization, the Bolsa Mexicana de Valores, S.A. de C.V. (the "Mexican Stock Exchange" or "Bolsa") is substantially smaller, less liquid and more volatile than the major securities markets in the United States.
 In addition, trading on the Mexican Stock Exchange is concentrated.
 Thus, the performance of the Mexican Stock Exchange, as further described below, may be highly dependent on the performance of a few issuers.
-Additionally, prices of equity securities traded on the Mexican Stock Exchange.
-The combination of price volatile than prices of equity limited liquidity of the Mexican Stock Exchange may have an adverse impact on the investment performance of the Fund.
+Additionally, prices of equity securities traded on the Mexican Stock Exchange are generally more volatile than prices of equity securities traded on the New York Stock Exchange.
+The combination of price volatility and the relatively limited liquidity of the Mexican Stock Exchange may have an adverse impact on the investment performance of the Fund.